jolian88/docker-gateone/mssql-aw-dev/README.md

 # Fully configured MSSQL Server for Linux with AdventureWorks test database

 This is a docker image for [MSSQL Server for Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-overview?view=sql-server-linux-2017).
 It is based on Ubuntu 16.04.
 It is fully configured with Full Text Search, SQL Agent, and SSIS.
-It also includes the full [AdventureWorks 2016 Data Warehouse Database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) database pre-installed.
+It also includes the full [AdventureWorks 2016 Data Warehouse Database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks) pre-installed.
 As a result, the image is around 5GB in size.

 #### Default 'sa' Password
 ```